UBS global chief economist grilled in China for comment on pigs

-BEIJING (Reuters) - A flippant reference to pigs in an inflation analysis by UBS Group AG’s global chief economist has caused a furor in China, with some in the financial community rejecting UBS’s apology and calling for a boycott.
+BEIJING, June 13 (Reuters) - A flippant reference to pigs in an inflation analysis by UBS Group AG’s global chief economist has caused a furore in China, with some in the financial community rejecting UBS’s apology and calling for a boycott.

 Paul Donovan, global chief economist of the Swiss bank’s wealth management department since 2016, said in a podcast that higher consumer prices due to sickness among pigs would matter to a Chinese pig.